 Research by InfluencerRelations.com has found that few analyst relations teams are measuring how effective social media outreach is.
 In our on-demand webinar, you’ll learn what the weaknesses are in social media measurement – and how to fix it.

 Since a major part of AR concerns the process of transforming hard data into recommendations and the management of change processes with IT, it could be argued that AR-teams are best prepared to lead in the process of evaluating media – much more so than PR, marketing or sales.
 In this webinar, Duncan Chapple discusses aspects of how social media affects the landscape of AR.
+A ramification of the change also affects the horizon of AR, and has a domino effect on other vital aspects.
+This calls for treading carefully when any sort of planning is done.
+Hence, to find a social media marketing expert at such quandaries would be the prudent thing to do.

 Most corporate buyers of high technology, like most industry analysts, are not using social media professionally in any serious way.
 Those who are are generally not using them extensively or would not use them in a professional setting.
 However, in a number of technology areas, most obviously social media and customer relationship management solutions, and in the US in particular, firms are starting to attempt to track the interaction of analysts and technology buyers through twitter.